Australian Bureau of Statistics

 20.26 A new Labour Force Survey sample is selected every five years after each Census of Population and Housing to ensure that the survey continues to accurately reflect the socio-demographic distribution of the Australian population.
 The next sample redesign, which will take into account results from the 2016 Census, is expected to be implemented in 2017-18.

 20.27 The estimation method used in the Labour Force Survey is composite estimation, which was introduced in May 2007.
+In January 2014 composite estimation was applied to all estimates from July 1991 as part of the historical revision to labour force data to reflect revised population benchmarks based on the 2011 Census (see paragraph 20.32).
 Composite estimation combines data collected in the previous six months with current month's data to produce the current month's estimates, thereby exploiting the high correlation between overlapping samples across months in the Labour Force Survey.
 The Composite estimation process combines the seven months of data by applying different factors according to length of time in the survey.
 These factors sum to unity for the current month, and once they are applied, the data are weighted to align with current month population benchmarks.
 For more information on composite estimation see Information Paper: Forthcoming Changes to Labour Force Statistics, 2007 (cat. no. 6292.0).

 20.28 Prior to the introduction of Composite estimation, the estimation method used in the Labour Force Survey was generalised regression, which only used the current month's data.